 Chapter 1 of the Framework provides more detail about the intent and organization of the framework, the study area, the 2016 community engagement process, additional planning resources used in developing the Framework and that should be consulted for future decision-making.
-Chapter 2 of the Framework provides more information about the Planning Environmental Linkage (PEL) study, including its intent and process.
+Chapter 2 of the Framework provides more information about the Planning and Environmental Linkages Study (PEL), including its intent and process.
 Chapter 3 provides an overview of existing conditions in the study area.